jrmullen2/Sign-up-Form/README.md

 # Sign-up-Form
-A webpage consisting of a simple sign up form to display intermediate html ad css skills.
+A webpage consisting of a simple sign up form to display intermediate html, css, and form validation skills.